hipe/tmx/doc_test/doc/issues/005-the-recursion-algorithm.md

 ## assumptions

-  - we are going to assume that the test files (if any, for this request) all live in a single test directory.
+  - we are going to assume that the test files (if any, for this request) all live in a single test directory (but they can be in a deep tree under this node).

   - we are going to assume that the test file tree has a structure that mirrors the asset file tree (to the extent that we will describe below).